COVID-19-electronic-health-system/.github/CONTRIBUTING.md

 If you have any questions or need any additional information, please discuss it with the team [on our Discord server.](https://discord.gg/pPERUuv)

+### Project Leads and Contact Info

+More information can be found in the [SUPPORT.md file](./SUPPORT.md#project-leads-and-contact-info).

 ## How to Contribute

 ### Reporting Bugs